-A key improvement for 2022 has been the continued school wide focus on the implementation of learning technology into daily classroom learning.
+A key improvement for 2023 has been the continued school wide focus on the implementation of learning technology into daily classroom learning.
 Teachers have provided engaging learning sequences which require students to collaborate, and problem solve.
 Activities include open ended tasks and connect to real life situations.
-COVID highlighted the success of our IT program as most students were able to transition to home learning.

-Another key improvement has been the completion of a new "teacher hub" for our ever increasing staff to be able to be provided with a comfortable space to meet, conduct PLC meetings, hold staff meetings, and conduct Personalised Program meetings for students.
+Another key improvement has been the completion of a new "teacher hub" for our ever increasing staff to be able to be provided with comfortable space to meet, conduct PLC meetings, hold staff meetings, and conduct Personalised Program meetings for students.